Harry Souttar

 It wouldn’t be long before Harry had a decision to make.
 The Brechin City supporter, his father, Jack, was Scottish, but mother Heather was born in Port Hedland, western Australia.
 After making five appearances for Scotland’s youth teams, Souttar – whose brother John plays for Rangers – switched to Australia.
 It was a decision which would enable Harry to play at a World Cup, only losing out to would-be champions Argentina.

 He was just 17 when he made the move to Stoke City, meanwhile, and his development was aided by loan spells at Ross County and Fleetwood Town.
-Under Joey Barton's management at Fleetwood, in the second of two loan stops at Highbury, Souttar began to make his mark – winning the EFL Young Player of the Month award in February 2020.
+In the second of two loan stops at Highbury, Souttar began to make his mark – winning the EFL Young Player of the Month award in February 2020.

-Now the newest Fox in Seagrave, Souttar’s debut came at Aston Villa in early February and, although he scored an unfortunate own goal, the Australia international nevertheless earned plaudits for his overall display in Birmingham.
-He continued to feature regularly until the end of the season, which culminated in relegation from the Premier League.
+Souttar’s LCFC debut came in a Premier League victory at Aston Villa in February 2023 and, although he scored an unfortunate own goal, the Australia international nevertheless earned plaudits for his overall display in Birmingham.
+He featured regularly until the end of the season, which culminated in relegation from the Premier League.

 Thank You